Chicago, Rock Island and Pacific Railroad (2017): Traffic

 Rock Island Rail uses the Mississippi Delta Railroad primarily to store empty or loaded rail cars.
 By its own accounts, up to 2100 cars can be stored at a time.
 Additionally, the company offers to serve customer sidings along the network and team tracks at Sumner, Clarksdale and Coahoma.
 Interchange to the rest of the American railroad network is with CN at Swan Lake.

+The Ottawa Northern Railroad is likewise used for car storage, although excursion trains are planned to be operated in the near future.

 Equipment

 The company owns several diesel locomotives.
 Two EMD GP38 (road numbers 4310 and 4373) were painted in the "reborn blue"-Rock Island paint scheme, closely mirroring the appearance of the first Rock Island's EMD GP38-2 in livery, decals, naming and details like the Gadsden flag stickers on the doors.
 In early 2021, an EMD GP15-1 (#1106) was repainted likewise.
-Rock Island Rail additionally owns an EMD GP30 (#3024), two former BNSF SD38-2's (#’s 1555 and 1559), a GP20E (#2003), a GE C40-8 (#2127), a NW2R switcher (#109), a former Amtrak F40PHR (#310, originally AMTK 392), at least six Cabooses and some freight cars.
+Rock Island Rail additionally owns an EMD GP30 (#3024), two former BNSF SD38P's (rebuilt SD35s) (#’s 1555 and 1559), a GP20E (#2003), a GE C40-8 (#2127), a NW2R switcher (#109), a former Amtrak F40PHR (#310, originally AMTK 392), at least six Cabooses and some freight cars.
 In May 2021, #2127 was painted in the Red and Yellow Rock Island scheme that used to be on the first CRIP's older equipment.
 Light maintenance of the equipment takes place in Sumner, as Rock Island Rail is not using the small depot in Clarksdale which had been utilized by the previous two operators of Mississippi Delta Railroad.
+Currently, GP15-1 #1106 and NW2R #767 operate on the Gulf & Ship Island Railroad.